StefdeRijk/CPP/README.md

 # CPP

+In this 42 project you have to finish 9 modules about the C++ programming language.

-This 42 project is aimed at teaching you the basics of C++ and object oriented programming.
+The aim of this project is to get familiar with C++ and object oriented programming.
+It will teach you basics like making classes and inheritance.